hazalturkmen/llms-in-practice-for-students/README.md

 # LLMs in Practice — From Prompt to Pipeline

-Hands-on course materials for second-year computer engineering students.
+Hands-on course materials for computer engineering students.
 This course takes you from your first API call to building a fully autonomous NER pipeline using an AI agent — in two focused modules.

 ---